jik-lang/jik/docs/overview/16-ffi-c-interop.md

 # 16. Foreign Function Interface (C interop)

 Within Jik, one can embed C code and expose it through a foreign function interface, using the `extern` keyword.
 One can expose functions and structs.
-Structs are always opaque and need to be handled through a dedicated API.
+Extern structs are opaque handle types.
+Their fields are not visible to Jik, so construction and access must go through extern functions.

 ### 16.1 Extern functions